Research

 If you find two sources where the authors, have the same last name, obviously, using only the last name to cite the source will not clearly identify the source.
 In this case, use the first name as well: (Gonzalez, Jorge) or (Gonzalez, Marisol).

-When no person named as author
+When no person is named as the author

-Sometimes, a source has no person named as author.
+Sometimes, a source has no person named as the author.
 This is actually common in articles in encyclopedias and even newspapers, newswires, or news services such as The Associated Press.
 In that case, just use the title of the article or page, not the publication or website.

 Occasionally, an organization or group is listed as the author: Mayo Clinic Staff.
 Then, the author is considered to be Mayo Clinic Staff.
-However, this applies only when a group or organization is actually listed as author.
-There are some special rule with government publications, but generally, the format applies.
+However, this applies only when a group or organization is actually listed as the author.
+There are some special rules with government publications, but generally, the format applies.
 Start with the title of the publication when no specific agency is named as author.
-The agency will be listed as publisher.
+The agency will be listed as a publisher.

 Here is an example of using a title: